Still Human

 The film received positive critical reception upon release.
 It was the best selling film in Hong Kong at the week of its release, making over US$940,000 in a weekend.
 At the 38th Hong Kong Film Awards, it took home three awards, including Wong's third Best Actor win after 20 years.

 Plot

-A paralyzed and hopeless Hong Kong man Leung Cheong-wing meets his new Filipina domestic worker Evelyn Santos, a former nurse who has put her dream of being a photographer on hold and came to the city to earn a living.
+A paralyzed and hopeless Hong Kong man, Leung Cheong-wing, meets his new Filipina domestic worker Evelyn Santos, a former nurse who has put her dream of being a photographer on hold and come to the city to earn a living.
 The two strangers live under the same roof through different seasons, and as they learn more about each other, they also learn more about themselves.
-Together, they learn about how to face the different seasons of life.
+Together, they learn how to face the different seasons of life.